Rinderroulade

 Sliced beef roulade filled with bacon, onion and pickled cucumber.
 The carrot piece on top belongs to the broth, which is used as gravy for the complements.

 Rinderrouladen (/de/; plural, singular Rinderroulade (/de/)) are a German meat dish, usually consisting of bacon, onions, mustard and pickles wrapped in thinly sliced beef which is then cooked.
 The dish is also considered traditional in the Upper Silesia region of Poland, where it is known as rolada śląska (Silesian roulade; Sylezyjsko ruleta) and in the Czech Republic, where it is known as španělský ptáček (Spanish bird).
 In Britain, the equivalent dish is widely referred to as beef olives.

 Beef or veal is typically used, though some food scholars tend to believe that the original version was probably venison or pork, and pork is still popular in some areas.
-Beef rouladen, as we know them today, have gained popularity over the past century.
+Beef rouladen, as they are known today, has gained popularity over the past century.
 The cut is usually topside beef or silverside since this is the cheaper cut.
 The meat is cut into large, thin slices.

 The filling is a mixture of smoked fatback, chopped onions and chopped pickles (gherkins), which is at times varied by adding minced meat or sausage meat.
 The mixture varies from region to region.
 Rouladen are traditionally served for dinner.
 Red wine is often used for the gravy.